 Did the famous Django Reinhardt ever play in the Denmark?

 Well, actually Django did visit Copenhagen, Denmark, on their Scandinavian tour in 1939 just before the outbreak of the 2nd world war.
-The Quintette du Hot Club de France played 2 double concerts in Copenhagen at the Odd Fellow Theatre February 6th and 11th.
+The Quintette du Hot Club de France played two double concerts in Copenhagen at the Odd Fellow Theatre on February 6th and 11th.
 The line-up was: Django on guitar, Stephane Grappelli on violin, Joseph Reinhardt & Pierre Ferret on rhythm guitars and Eugene d’Hellemmes on bass.
 A special feature was the young singer Beryl Davis who also performed with the Quintette in Norway February 8th in Oslo at Gamle Logen and in Stockholm at the blue Concert Hall.

 All four concerts in Copenhagen was well received by an enthusiastic crowd and got great reviews in the Danish newspapers.
 You can read the reviews here and see a picture of Django at the Odd Fellow Concert Hall from the newspaper Berlingske Tidende.